 On the morning of 8 July 2022, Rogers subscribers across Canada found themselves without Internet service.
-The outage spread to cable, mobile services, and fixed line telephony, including access to E911 emergency services.
+The outage spread to cable, mobile services, and fixed-line telephony, including access to E911 emergency services.
 The outage affected mobile services across all three of Rogers’ separately operated business units and brands (Rogers Wireless, Fido, and Chatr).
 Even Rogers’ mobile customers overseas found themselves cut off, suggesting that the signaling protocols that enable roaming negotiation with visited networks were impacted.
-The outage lasted for nineteen hours, affecting public safety, the Canadian Border Service, banking, retail payment networks, and the operation of the courts.
+The outage lasted for 19 hours, affecting public safety, the Canadian Border Service, banking, retail payment networks, and the operation of the courts.

-Looking back at one of the largest Internet outages in North American history, the time will come to reflect on the lessons learned: the hidden costs of centralization and market concentration, the challenges of measuring Internet resilience, and the extent to which Internet technologies have come to underpin every aspect of society, from payments, to medicine, to politics.
+Looking back at one of the largest Internet outages in North American history, the time will come to reflect on the lessons learned: the hidden costs of centralization and market concentration, the challenges of measuring Internet resilience, and the extent to which Internet technologies have come to underpin every aspect of society, from payments to medicine to politics.
 But before we can start that process, the Internet operations community collectively needs to understand the Rogers outage in more depth.

 Waiting for the After-Action Report